michaelbrockus/dice_zone/readme.md

 really puts you in the zone.
 Gain the ability to roll dice from within the command-line.

+### Usage

+The roll command will roll the dice on the imaginary table.

+The reset command is used to set all die to their initial values for reuse in the game your playing.

+You know what the quit command does, it's there to simply quit the application.

 ## Program Preview

 * * *